 The allowable vent runs for each vent pipe diameter are different and can not be exceeded.

 Each 90-degree elbow reduces the maximum horizontal vent run by 12 feet and each 45-degree elbow in the vent run reduces the maximum vent run by 6 feet.
 See the table below for the maximum vent lengths using 90-degree and 45-degree elbows.

-The Max-E-Therm® heater may be installed as a "Category III" appliance (which requires a four (4) inch special gas approved "Category III" vent pipe) and is a forced-draft pool and spa heater which uses positive pressure to push flue gases through the vent pipe to the outside.
+The MasterTemp is a "Category III" appliance (which requires a four (4) inch special gas approved "Category III"

+vent pipe) and is a forced-draft pool and spa heater which uses positive pressure to push flue gases through the vent pipe to the outside.
 Flue gases under positive pressure may escape into the dwelling with any cracks or loose joints in the vent pipe, or improper vent installation.
-The vent pipe must be of a sealedseam construction, such as those listed for use with "Category III Appliances", and for operating temperatures less than 400°F (204°C).
-Vent pipe construction will be of UL 1738 approved noncorrosive material, such as stainless steel.
+The vent pipe must be of a sealed-seam construction, such as those listed for use with "Category III Appliances", and for operating temperatures less than 400°F (204°C).
+Vent pipe construction will be of UL 1738 approved non-corrosive material, such as stainless steel, aluminum, galvanized.
 A condensate trap may be needed.
-The use of "Approved" thimbles, roof jacks and/or side vent terminals are required; and the proper clearances to combustible materials must be maintained in accordance with type of vent pipe employed-in the absence of a clearance recommendation by the vent pipe manufacturer, the requirements of the Uniform
+The use of "Approved" thimbles, roof jacks and/or side vent terminals are required; and the proper clearances to combustible materials must be maintained in accordance with type of vent pipe employed-in the absence of a clearance recommendation by the vent pipe manufacturer, the requirements of the Uniform Mechanical Code should be met.
+The ventilation air requirements for the MasterTemp heater can be found on page 20.
+It is recommended that vent runs over 18 feet may need to be insulated to reduce condensation related problems and/or the use of a condensate trap in the vent run close to the heater may be necessary in certain installations such as cold climates.
+Horizontal vents 3' (1M) or less in length do not require a condensate tee.
+The MasterTemp heater is suitable for through-the-wall venting.

 4 in.
 Special Gas Vent (Vertical or Horizontal)

-No. of 90° Elbows Maximum Length in Feet (M)
+Maximum Length in Feet (M)

-0 70 ft.
+70 ft.
 (21.3M)

-1 58 ft.
+58 ft.
 (17.7M)

-2 46 ft.
+46 ft.
 (14.0M)

-3 34 ft.
+34 ft.
 (10.4M)

+22 ft.
+(6.7M)